spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/create-manage-node-pool.md

 3. Select **Private Cloud Gateways** from the **Tenant Settings Menu**

-4. Click on the PCG for which you want to create a node pool.
+4. Click on the PCG for which you created a node pool.

 5. From the PCG details page, click on the **IP Address Management (IPAM)** tab.

-6. The new node pool should is listed in the **Node Pools** section.
+6. The new node pool should be listed in the **Node Pools** section.

 To use the new node pool, you will need to create a cluster and assign the node pool when configuring the cluster control plane and worker nodes.